 Leave comments.
 Like something, don’t like it, agree, disagree, leave a comment.
 Specific questions about artists or recording from the Creed Taylor pantheon?
 Leave a comment or question, I have the time, I’ll try to research and provide an answer.
 I’m not an expert and by doing this website am not trying to establish myself as one.
 I just want to share my post IT career hobby for others to enjoy.

 This website, and its creator, Mark Cathcart, are not licensed or approved to distribute, sell, or transfer digital music.
 Any music hosted on this site is hosted under “fair use” rules.
 Content provided here, both hosted, and linked is provided to show, explain, educate and inform readers.
-Specifically, not content is provided for download.
+Specifically, no content is provided for download.
 Links, where provided, are for readers to purchase copies of the works at fair market value from normal commercial, licensed retailers.
-The author and owner of this website does not make money from advertising, or any links taken by readers.
+The author and owner of this website does not make money from advertising, affiliate links or any links taken by readers.

 I put it together initially as a fun exercise to enable me to share the music of my life, almost literally my life.

 It is, and will likely remain, a work in progress.